Comparing Robot Vacuums: iRobot Roomba 880 vs. Neato Botvac D80/D85

 The following pictures shows the Roomba 880 and Neato Botvac D80 control panels/buttons and status indicators in more detail:

-The High Performance filter found on Neato Botvac D80 is not HEPA certified, but it also captures particles as small as 0.3 microns.
+The High Performance filter found on Neato Botvac D80 can capture particles as small as 0.3 microns.

 Both type of filters keep the air free of dust, pollen and other particles that can cause allergies.
 Both types of filters are easy to remove for cleaning (note that they should not be rinsed).